Dear Prospective Student,

 Imagine yourself learning in the College’s Center for Interdisciplinary Clinical Simulation, honing your clinical skills through finely crafted patient scenarios with high-fidelity manikins, medical moulage and patient actors in replicated treatment rooms.
-Think about working with top-notch clinicians and researchers at the College’s nationally-recognized Stephen and Sandra Sheller 11th Street Family Health Services Center, a nurse-led community health center built on the foundation of integrated care, and at our new clinical practice and research site in the heart of the City’s arts district, Parkway Health & Wellness -- home of the Running Performance & Research Center, which was named Philadelphia Magazine’s Best of Philly® 2015 - Best Place to Fix Your Running Form.
+Think about working with top-notch clinicians and researchers at the College’s nationally-recognized Stephen and Sandra Sheller 11th Street Family Health Services, a nurse-led and interprofessional community health and wellness center built on the foundation of integrated care.
+Our Dornsife Community Wellness HUB, serves the residents of the nearby Mantua and Powelton Village communities by providing screenings, health care education, individual, couple and family therapy, cooking demonstrations and referrals.
+The Parkway Health & Wellness clinical practice and research site, located in the heart of the City’s arts district features our Running Performance & Research Center, named Philadelphia Magazine’s Best of Philly® 2015 - Best Place to Fix Your Running Form.

 Our results are proven.
 The College has 14 nationally accredited clinical programs.
 Pass rates for professional licensing and board certifications are well above the national mean, with nine programs boasting a 100% pass rate with most of our programs consistently achieving a first-time pass rates above 95%!

 On January 10, 2018, US News and World Report published their 2018 Best Jobs list and 47 of the top 100 are in healthcare.
 Physician Assistant and Nurse Practitioner are numbers 3 and 4 on that list with no surprise as the demand for more skilled healthcare professionals skyrockets.
 This expansion can be attributed to a few factors including a move to patient and family centered care models and an aging population.
 We have premier clinicians and researchers in person and family-centered care and aging who can prepare you for these changing societal trends.